MicrosoftDocs/msteams-docs/msteams-platform/resources/faqs.md

 Each Moodle course must have at least one faculty and one student who can be matched to a Microsoft 365 AAD UPN account.
 You can't create a team, if the synchronization doesn't find a match.

-> [!NOTE]
-> Each team course instance must have an owner, and the synchronization sets the faculty as the owner, with assumption that the faculty has Microsoft Teams license.
+Each team course instance must have an owner, and the synchronization sets the faculty as the owner, with assumption that the faculty has Teams license.

 <br>